-Feital Quilombo in Magé, Brazil
+women leader for the Feital Quilombo in Magé, Rio de Janeiro

 Dialogue 4: Incentives and Challenges for Financing the Regenerative Bioeconomy in partnership with Boticário Group Foundation

 This dialogue aimed to generate recommendations and strategies to leverage financial and regulatory incentives in support of ecosystem restoration and the expansion of the regenerative bioeconomy, specifically in the Atlantic Forest biome.
 The event included the participation of leaders from the BMW Foundation's Responsible Leadership Network, a global community with over 2,300 leaders in 117 countries, committed to a peaceful, just, and regenerative future.
 Some recommendations: leadership and policy-making processes.
 Some recommendations: